lhada-hep/lhada/lhada2tnm/README.md

 |examples/susy| analyzer for an ATLAS SUSY analysis|
 | external   | external code is copied here |

-and depends on the github package __treestream__, which we recommend you clone (download) to well-defined area on your machine (for example, a directory called  __$HOME/external__) for external packages such as __treestream__ using the command
+This package depends on the github package __treestream__, which we recommend you clone (download) to well-defined area on your machine (for example, a directory called  __$HOME/external__) for external packages such as __treestream__ using the command